Structuralism (psychology): Physical and mental relationship

 Once Titchener identified the elements of mind and their interaction, his theory then asked the question of why the elements interact in the way they do.
 In particular, Titchener was interested in the relationship between the conscious experience and the physical processes.
-Titchener believed that physiological processes provide a continuous substratum that give psychological processes a continuity they otherwise would not have.
+Titchener believed that the physical processes provide a continuous substratum that gives psychological processes a continuity they otherwise would not have.
 Therefore, the nervous system does not cause conscious experience, but can be used to explain some characteristics of mental events.

 Wundt and structuralism

 Wilhelm Wundt instructed Titchener, the founder of structuralism, at the University of Leipzig.
 The 'science of immediate experience' was stated by him.
 This simply means that the complex perceptions can be raised through basic sensory information.
 Wundt is often associated in past literature with structuralism and the use of similar introspective methods.
 Wundt makes a clear distinction between pure introspection, which is the relatively unstructured self-observation used by earlier philosophers, and experimental introspection.
 Wundt believes this type of introspection to be acceptable since it uses laboratory instruments to vary conditions and make results of internal perceptions more precise.

 The reason for this confusion lies in the translation of Wundt's writings.
 When Titchener brought his theory to America, he also brought with him Wundt's work.
 Titchener translated these works for the American audience, and in so doing misinterpreted Wundt's meaning.
-He then used this translation to show that Wundt supported Titchener's own theories.
-In fact, Wundt's main theory was that of psychological voluntarism (psychologische Voluntarismus), the doctrine that the power of the will organizes the mind's content into higher-level thought processes.
+He then used this translation to show that Wundt supported his own theories.
+In fact, Wundt's main theory was that of psychological voluntarism (psychologischer Voluntarismus), the doctrine that the power of the will organizes the mind's content into higher-level thought processes.

-Wundt proposed a theory of human psychological perception and consciousness.
-He drew a parallel from what his contemporaries studying physics and chemistry were doing, that is breaking down substances into chemical elements (atoms); attempting to do the same for human psychology, Wundt proposed that a complex human perceptual experience could be decomposed into elementary sensations.
-He proposed introspection (self-examination) as the guide to source the information on what is going on in a perception experience, and to break it down into sensory components.

-Because Wundt's (and later Titchener's) ideas centered on viewing consciousness as a structure (composed by the building blocks of the elementary sensations into which it could be broken down into), their approach was labeled structuralism.
-Edward Titchener brought and developed Wundt's ideas into the United States.
-Titchener spoke in 1898 of "structural standpoint", defining structuralism as a neutral observational approach based on introspection, and also adopting the elementaristic approach of building up a whole from its basic elements.